Groom of the Stool: Evolution and discontinuation

-The office was exclusively one serving male monarchs, so on the accession of Elizabeth I of England in 1558, it was replaced by the First Lady of the Bedchamber, first held by Kat Ashley.
+The office was exclusively one serving male monarchs, so on the accession of Elizabeth I of England in 1558 it was replaced by that of Chief Gentlewoman of the Privy Chamber, first held by Kat Ashley.
 The office effectively came to an end when it was "neutralised" in 1559.

 In Scotland the valets of the chamber like John Gibb had an equivalent role.
 On the accession of James I, the male office was revived as the senior Gentleman of the Bedchamber, who always was a great nobleman who had considerable power because of its intimate access to the king.
 During the reign of Charles I, the term "stool" appears to have lost its original signification of chair.
 From 1660 the office of Groom of the Stole (revived with the Restoration of the Monarchy) was invariably coupled with that of First Gentleman (or Lady) of the Bedchamber; as effective Head of the royal Bedchamber, the Groom of the Stole was a powerful individual who had the right to attend the monarch at all times and to regulate access to his or her private quarters.
 Incongruously, the office of Groom of the Stole continued in use during the reign of Queen Anne, when it was held by a duchess who combined its duties with those of Mistress of the Robes.

 Under the Hanoverians the 'Groom of the Stole' began to be named in The London Gazette.
 In 1726, John Chamberlayne wrote that while the Lord Chamberlain has oversight of all Officers belonging to the King's Chamber, 'the Precinct of the King's Bed-Chamber […] is wholly under the Groom of the Stole'.
 Chamberlayne defines the Groom of the Stole as the first of the Gentlemen of the Bedchamber; translating his title ('from the Greek') as 'Groom or Servant of the Long-robe or Vestment', he explains that he has 'the Office and Honour to present and put on his Majesty's first Garment or Shirt every morning, and to order the Things of the Bed-Chamber'.
 By 1740 the Groom of the Stole is described as having 'the care of the king's wardrobe'.

 The office again fell into abeyance with the accession of Queen Victoria, though her husband, Prince Albert, and their son, Edward, Prince of Wales, employed similar courtiers; but when Edward acceded to the throne as King Edward VII in 1901, he discontinued the office.